spacewalkproject/spacewalk-wiki/DevelopmentWorkstationSetup.md

 ## Poor Man's Dev Workstation

 Use on any OS that runs tomcat 7, or if you just prefer a simpler and less fragile but slower development environment.
-FIXME: This is not working yet.
-Figure out what needs to be changed to make it work.

 ### Installation